 Field-hunting tip

-Look in oxidized zones of antimony deposits country — that is the host setting where kermesite typically forms.
+Look in oxidized zones of antimony deposits country, the host setting where kermesite typically forms.
 If you start seeing stibnite, senarmontite, valentinite in float, you are in the right ground.
 Field specimens usually show a acicular or hair-like tufts habit, so train your eye for that shape before scanning the outcrop.